catchup7/take1/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `take-qt.pro` file.
+Alternatively, install Qt Creator and open the `take1-qt.pro` file.

-An executable named `take-qt` will be built.
+An executable named `take1-qt` will be built.

 Windows